aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/_index.md

 - **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, and .NET 5+.
 - **Can I convert the geometry to other formats?** Yes – you can export to WKT, GeoJSON, Shapefile, and more.

+## How to Convert Geometry to WKT for MultiLineString
+Converting geometry to WKT (Well‑Known Text) is often the first step before storing or transmitting spatial data.
+With Aspose.GIS you can call the `ToWkt()` method on any geometry object, including a MultiLineString, and obtain a standards‑compliant text representation that can be read by virtually any GIS tool.

 ## What is a MultiLineString Geometry?
 A **MultiLineString** represents multiple line strings grouped as a single spatial object.
 It’s useful for modeling road networks, river systems, or any set of connected line features that should be treated together.